adedejimayowa27-gif/gggggg/README.md

   re-syncs every 6 hours.
 Column names are matched automatically, rows are validated with a preview and error report, and duplicate transactions are never double-counted.
+- **Manual entry** -- add a sale by hand, correct a wrong row, or delete one (deleting needs the Admin role).
+Changes to rows that came from an import or sync are remembered, so the next sync never brings the old row back or duplicates it.
 - **Analytics** -- revenue, cost and profit summaries and time series, product rankings, breakdowns by category / customer / payment method / branch, new vs. returning customers, seasonality, and 80/20 (Pareto) analysis.